kisslinux/kisslinux.github.io/site/pages/faq.md

 No.

 Package customization is done through local repositories which enable full flexibility while keeping the package format, package manager and package build files **simple**.

-## How can I speed up GCC builds?

-If you are building an identical version of GCC or a new minor release (9.1 -> 9.2) you can speed up the build with the `--disable-bootstrap` configure flag.

 ## How can I easily fork a package?